GeorgevichAgiamoh/NACDDED-Backend/README.md

 - (,,) means implied

-- For ids (like memid and adminId) please pass email instead.
-Though its still in debate if an ID system will be in place

 - QP means query param

 - All data include the `created_at` and `updated_at` prop (UTC date).
 For instance, you can use it to get the date of initial registration